 Step 3: Use colour matching software

-Instead, of going the laborious process of google you can use a foundation matching software.
+Instead, of going through the laborious process of google you can use foundation matching software.
 The website I typically head to this website which helps me choose a new foundation based on a product or products I already use.

 How to use